 Donation of Musical Instruments for the Children of Migrant Farmers

 Commemorating its 10th anniversary, Yamaha Music & Electronics (China) Co., Ltd. (YMEC), and four of its local manufacturing companies and major sales agents, began donating instruments to schools for the children of migrant farmers all over China in fiscal 2014.
 This is a five-year project to show gratitude toward local areas for the development of business in China.

 This activity is carried out with the idea that, by donating musical instruments and AV equipment for music classes in the schools, more children will have the opportunity to experience music and learn the wonders of music, thereby helping them to develop artistic sensitivity.
-In fiscal 2017, instruments worth a total of 500,000 yuan were donated to five schools in five cities, with the objective of strengthening relationships with agents in local cities and expanding regional contributions.
-Over the past four years, 50 schools have received donations all total, and the cumulative amount has reached approximately 4 million yuan.
+In fiscal 2018, instruments worth a total of 200,000 yuan were donated to two schools in two cities, with the objective of strengthening relationships with agents in local cities and expanding regional contributions.
+Over the past five years, 54 schools have received donations all total, and the cumulative amount has reached approximately 4.2 million yuan.

 |Date||Region||No. of schools||Donations|

 |Mar 2013||Shanghai||2||2 pianos, 40 portable keyboards, 2 AV systems|